Mammy Two Shoes: Name

 Within the animated canon of Tom and Jerry, the character is never referred to by any name.
 In the known written publications of the period by the studio, she is referred to by generic terms such as "the housekeeper" or "the maid".
 The first known official name given to the character was Dinah, which originated in the comic book series Our Gang Comics.

 A very similar character, who was also played by Lillian Randolph, had appeared previously in Disney's Silly Symphony series, most notably Three Orphan Kittens (1935).
 This is the character that originated the name Mammy Two-Shoes, but only on the model sheets, not in the finished cartoon.
 In the context of the book, "Mammy Twoshoes" is a nickname playfully given to her by the kittens, due to the fact that her big shoes is what stands out about her in their perspective.

 The similarity between the two characters would cause the conflation of their identities.
 In a 1975 article in Film Comment, animator Mark Kausler referred to the Tom and Jerry character as Mammy Two-Shoes, elaborating that she was "so named because her face was never shown; only shots from the mid-shoulders down".
 The name would then establish its usage in official material.
 For example, the 2005 DVD Tom and Jerry Spotlight Collection: Vol. 2 includes an introduction featuring Whoopi Goldberg explaining the racial stereotyping in the cartoons, where she explicitly refers to the character as "Mammy Two Shoes".
-However, Kausler later recented and apologized for the error and recanted it later.
+However, Kausler later recanted and apologized for the error.
 The article stood unchanged and was used as reference, which was followed by more articles and features with the inaccuracy.